mcesar96/v4/content/hero/index.md

 ---
 title: 'Hi, my name is'
 name: 'Marcus Cesar'
-subtitle: 'I solve problems.'
+subtitle: 'I sometimes build software.'
 contactText: 'Get In Touch'
 ---

-I'm a software engineer based in Fort Worth, with a demonstrated history of working in the Defense industry.
+I'm a software engineer based in Fort Worth, with a demonstrated history of working in the Defense & Space industry.